-Collaborative applicants may use up to 3 percent of their Final Pro Rata Need (FPRN),9 or a maximum amount to be established by the NOFA, for costs of:
+Collaborative applicants may use up to 5 percent of their Final Pro Rata Need (FPRN), as was established in the 2023 CoC NOFO,11 or a maximum amount to be established by upcoming NOFOs, for planning related costs of:

 - 1. Designing and carrying out a collaborative process for the development of an application to HUD; - 2.
 Evaluating the outcomes of projects for which funds are awarded in the geographic area under the Continuum of Care and the Emergency Solutions Grants programs; and - 3.
 Participating in the consolidated plan(s) for the geographic area(s).